 How to plan your visit and what to expect

-When we reopen we will be offering the full Giant's Causeway Visitor Experience, including guided tours, use of audio guides (available in 11 languages), access to the exhibition space, shop and cafe, which will be offering a to-go offer.
+We are now offering the full Giant's Causeway Visitor Experience, which includes guided tours, on-site parking, use of audio guides (available in 11 languages), access to the exhibition space, shop and cafe.

 In order to protect our staff, volunteers and visitors we will reduce the number of visitors in the areas we can.
 This means there will be a limit on the number of people in the Visitor Centre at any one time.
 It also means we will limit the number of cars parking on-site at any one time.